AlexandreYembo/study-training/Design_Patterns/Structural/07-Proxy/readme.md

 4- Logging requests (logging proxy).
 Whe you want to keep a history of requests to the service object.

-3- Caching request result (caching proxy).
+5- Caching request result (caching proxy).
 Cache results of client request and manage the life cycle of this cache.

+### Pros
+1- You can control the service object without clients knowing about it.

+2- You can manage the lifecycle of the service object when clients don't care about it.

+3- The Proxy works even if the service object is not ready or is not available.

+4- Open/Closed Principle.
+You can introduce new proxies without changing the service or clients.

+### Cons
+1- The code may become more complicated since you need to introduce a lot of new classes.

+2- The response from the service might get delayed.